Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Why does the Product Owner want the Development Team to adhere to its definition of "Done"? (choose the best answer)

 - [x] To have complete transparency into what has been done at the end of each Sprint.
-- [ ] To be able to reprimand the team when they don’t meet their velocity goal for the Sprint.
+- [ ] To be able to reprimand the team when they don't meet their velocity goal for the Sprint.
 - [ ] To know what the team will deliver over the next three Sprints.
-- [ ] To predict the team’s productivity over time.
+- [ ] To predict the team's productivity over time.

 **[⬆ Back to Top](#table-of-contents)**